-- Approximately [REDACTED], or HK\$[REDACTED], will be used to expand our production capacity for augmented, virtual and mixed reality glasses, as well as various intelligent wearable devices, encompassing both production of structural parts and complete device assembly.
-Leveraging our top-tier smart manufacturing system, we will ramp up the production and delivery of smart glasses.
-By investing in research and development, we will promote advancements in lightweight materials and energy-saving solutions, accelerating the transition of the industry from testing technologies to bringing them to market. - Approximately [REDACTED], or HK\$[REDACTED], will be used to expand our global presence, increase our production capacity in globe and enhance our global delivery capabilities to better serve our customers.
-Specifically, we will set up production lines in Vietnam, Thailand and other regions for our structural parts for smart devices, including smartphones and computers products, as well as smart vehicles and cockpit products.
-This will enable us to have a more diversified customer base and meet their growing demands, so as to solidify our global leadership position. - Approximately [REDACTED], or HK\$[REDACTED], will be used to advance our vertical integration in smart manufacturing, including enhancing our capabilities along our vertically integrated industry value chain and promoting the development of "smart manufacturing factories".
-Specifically, we plan to use the [REDACTED] in the following aspects: - Approximately [REDACTED], or HK\$[REDACTED], will be used to set up complete device assembly lines for consumer electronics, smart wearables and smart retail devices.
-We will also invest in the research and development as well as manufacturing of advanced smart retail devices to promote technological advancements in payment solutions and digital price tag displays. - Approximately [REDACTED], or HK\$[REDACTED], will be used to promote the development of "smart manufacturing factories".
+- Approximately [REDACTED]%, or HK\$[REDACTED], will be used to advance our vertical integration in smart manufacturing, including enhancing our capabilities along our vertically integrated industry value chain and promoting the development of "smart manufacturing factories".
+Specifically, we plan to use the [REDACTED] in the following aspects: - Approximately [REDACTED]%, or HK\$[[REDACTED], will be used to set up complete device assembly lines for consumer electronics, smart wearables and smart retail devices, with the majority of such [REDACTED] used on equipment.
+We will also invest in the research and development as well as manufacturing of advanced smart retail devices to promote technological advancements in payment solutions and digital price tag displays.
+The estimated allocation of capital investment is approximately 30% for construction and 70% for equipment procurement.
+We expect the related production to ramp up in 2026. - Approximately [REDACTED]%, or HK\$[REDACTED], will be used to promote the development of "smart manufacturing factories".
 This encompasses research and development as well as manufacturing of automated industrial systems and intelligent machinery, alongside widespread use of industrial robots such as six-axis robots, vision inspection robots for automated optical inspection, autonomous transport robots and advanced multifunctional robots.
-We will improve conventional manufacturing processes by incorporating industrial internet technologies and unified software solutions for better adaptability, bolstering intelligent factory management, and continuously improving a cutting-edge manufacturing framework that prioritizes efficiency and is powered by data management. - Approximately [REDACTED], or HK\$[REDACTED], will be used for working capital and other general corporate purposes.
+The estimated allocation of capital investment is 100% for equipment procurement.
+We expect the related production to ramp up in 2026.
+Such investments will further our smart manufacturing initiatives without increasing our production capacity.
+We will improve conventional manufacturing processes by incorporating industrial internet technologies and unified software solutions for better adaptability, bolstering intelligent factory management, and continuously improving a cutting-edge manufacturing framework that prioritizes efficiency and is powered by data management. - Approximately [REDACTED]%, or HK\$[REDACTED], will be used for working capital and other general corporate purposes.